CRM definition – customer relationship management

 - Process improvement in the company

-Now these strategic objectives must be translated into concrete, operational measures, e.g.:
+These strategic objectives must now be translated into concrete, operational measures and CRM processes, e.B:

 - Make customer information easily and quickly accessible